How do vision-eyesight and color perception develop?

 When a color of a different hue comes close to your eye, small reflections of those hues may make your eye seem to be a different hue.
 In a similar manner, adjusting the proximity of colors to the observer’s eyes may increase or decrease contrast, causing the hue to seem brighter or weaker owing to a change in comparison.

-Are colored eyes sensitive?
+Are eyes with colors sensitive?